DCGO2/DCGO-Card-Scripts/README.md

 ## Discord Link

-Join our community on Discord for discussions, support, and updates: [Discord Invite Link](https://discord.gg/EcjZaD4jhs)
+Join our community on [Discord](https://discord.gg/EcjZaD4jhs) for discussions, support, and updates

 ## Glossary